Skip to content

 get_propellant_volume(web_distance)

-Calculates the BATES grain volume given the web distance.
+Return the grain propellant volume at a given web distance.

 Source code in machwave/models/grain/base.py